stc/ofxSodaLib/README.md

 ## Purpose

 A polyphonic sampling engine (based on [polySample](https://github.com/stc/polySample) ) is made for sonifying discrete data structures, while a simple synth and filtered noise can be used to sonify continuous data streams from low dimensional to multidimensional data sources.
 Each of these requires no musical knowledge.
-More, specific examples coming soon

-## In the wild

-The following projects are made with SodaLib, so far: [SoundBow](http://www.binaura.net/apps/soundbow/), [SphereTones] (http://www.binaura.net/spheretones), [Echo](https://github.com/stc/echo) -more on this soon
+More, specific examples coming soon.
+The following projects are made with SodaLib, so far: [SoundBow](http://www.binaura.net/apps/soundbow/), [SphereTones] (http://www.binaura.net/spheretones), [Echo](https://github.com/stc/echo) ~~ more on this soon

 ## Todo

 Sonification examples.
 Chainable syntax.
-Migrate to Pd's clone object to generate & address patches dynamically.
+Migrate to Pd's clone object to generate & address patches dynamically instead of the current method.

 -